TelegramBots/Telegram.Bot/README.md

-# Telegram Passport - Extension Package
+# Passport Extension for Telegram Bot API Client

 Allows you to process Telegram passports